Alfred Kastler: Laboratoire Kastler-Brossel

 Professor Kastler spent most of his research career at the Ecole Normale Supérieure in Paris where he started after the war a small research group on spectroscopy with his student, Jean Brossel.

 Over the forty years that followed, this group trained many young physicists, including Nobel laureates Claude Cohen Tannoudji and Serge Haroche, and had a significant impact on the development of atomic physics in France.
 The Laboratoire de Spectroscopie hertzienne was renamed Laboratoire Kastler-Brossel in 1994.
 It has part of its laboratories in Université Pierre et Marie Curie but mainly at the École Normale Supérieure.

 Global policy

 He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
 As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.

 Personal life

-In December 1924, Kessler married Elise Cosset, a teacher.
+In December 1924, Kastler married Elise Cosset, a teacher.
 They had three children, Daniel, Claude-Yves, and Mireille.
 His sons became teachers, and Mireille became a doctor.